 Customized Kodi IPTV Playlists

 Let’s start with three add-ons that let you add and customize your own M3U playlists, allowing for a personalized IPTV experience.
+If you need some background first, check out our IPTV overview.

 PVR IPTV Simple Client is the basic IPTV add-on that most Kodi users will use.
 It comes pre-built into the Kodi app.